Novel approaches to improving writing skills

 Tackling sentence structure

 Northcross Intermediate School, Auckland

-Students at this school were generally achieving well in reading and maths, but leaders and teachers were concerned about writing levels.
+Students at this school were generally achieving well in reading and mathematics, but leaders and teachers were concerned about writing levels.

 Children had difficulty with sentence and paragraph construction, so the Board of Trustees funded a half-time release for a literacy leader to find ways to accelerate progress.

 A programme designed for secondary students, ‘Write that Essay’, was adapted for the school’s Year 7 and 8 pupils.
 It focused on sentence and paragraph structure, to better prepare students for secondary schooling and beyond.
 The programme covered: structure, sentence, style, coherence, fluency, logic, analysis, precision, clarity, focus, argumentation, conciseness.

 Teachers became students during a PLD session.
 They wrote for short periods before critiquing their work using the new criteria.

 The facilitator said students often have too many ideas in the planning phase, resulting in writing that lacks depth.
 Children should be encouraged to select their three best ideas, saving the others for another time.